Pedrodev17/Pedrodev17/README.md

   Hi 👋, I'm Pedro!
 A passionate Dev student from Brazil.

   - 🌱 I’m currently studying Systems Analysis and Development at Senac
   - 🔭 I'm looking for my first tech job.
-My dream is to work with data analysis.
+My dream is to work with back-end developer.
 </p>

 <!-- Dropdown -->
 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 23 years old, currently living in Brazil.
-I have experience with SQL, Python, Data Analysis, Data visualization, Machine Learning, JavaScript and C#.
+I have experience with SQL, Python, Data Analysis, MySQL, MongoDB, Machine Learning, C# and Js.

   - ⚡ I like to read, whether it's a good book, or comics, as well as watching movies, playing games, and producing music!
 I believe that our personal interests contribute to a more refined perception of things and to problem solving. \o/
 </details>